 It’s also important that you be your child’s cheerleader and step in to say, “He is not trying to be defiant, he is simply not communicating appropriately” when necessary.
 Don’t be afraid of either task.

 Step Five.
-Relinquish.
+Relinquish some responsibility.

 - Your strong-willed child longs to be in charge.
 This isn’t a bad thing.
 Someone has to be in charge, right?
 While it’s important for children of all personality types to have some say-so in a few areas of their lives, even more so for your strong-willed child.